kushsharma1001/API-Calls-in-Java/README.md

                Then, Add User class and ExosingAPI class in your project.
                Done, you are good to go.
 Run your @SpringBootApplication class.

-How to Test APIs exposed in porject : Open Postman and try different calls there as shown in Image uploaded.
+How to Test APIs exposed in project : Open Postman and try different calls there as shown in Image uploaded.